h3g0c1v/automated_recognition.sh/README.md

 ---- Author: h3g0c1v ----
 # recognise_automator
-An automator of the simplest recognition phase we all do when initiating an attack on a victim machine.
-# recognise_automator
 # Description:
 An automator of the simplest recognition phase we all do when initiating an attack on a victim machine.